apastoriza/tf-ninja/README.md

-# tf-ninja
+# TensorFlow samples to support Ninja Talk
-TensorFlow samples for Ninja Talk
+A compilation of sample to introduce in the TersorFlow ecosystem

 ## hello
 A hello world